 “By putting together three of the brightest, most intense colors, you increase their vitality and encourage each to ‘sing out’ at full strength.
 Concentrate these colors together in the garden and sparks seem to fly.”

-Red-colored flowers can add fireworks to the summer garden.
+Or how the red poppies add fireworks to this summer garden.

 HOW TO BALANCE HOT COLORS WITH COOL ONES

-While it’s clear that red, yellow and orange can be visually uplifting, in strict combination these colors can be anything but restful.
+That being said, while red, orange and yellow are visually uplifting, in strict combination they can be anything but restful.

-Intense color harmonies can quickly become overpowering if not carefully combined and ‘cooled’ down by other, contrasting colors and foliage.
-Those contrasting, ‘cooling’ colors, can be found opposite the hot ones on the color spectrum.
+In fact, intense color plants can quickly become overpowering if not carefully balanced with other ‘cooling’ flowers and foliage.
+Luckily, these contrasting, ‘cooling’ colors (blue, purple and green), can be found opposite the hot ones on the color wheel.

 Ready to add some great, hot-colored flowers to your summer border?
 Here are some tried-and-true suggestions.

-Yarrow ‘Coronation Gold’, Daylily ‘Happy Returns’, Daylily ‘Stella d’Oro’, Goldenrod ‘Fireworks’, Oxeye ‘Tuscan Sun’, Coreopsis ‘Zagreb’ and Shasta Daisy ‘Banana Cream’.
+Foxtail lily (above), Yarrow ‘Coronation Gold’, Daylily ‘Happy Returns’, Daylily ‘Stella d’Oro’, Solidago rugosa (Goldenrod) ‘Fireworks’, Heliopsis helianthoides ‘Tuscan Sun’, Coreopsis ‘Zagreb’ and Shasta Daisy ‘Banana Cream’.

 COOL HOT COLORS DOWN WITH THESE PURPLES AND BLUES